I. AVENUE OF CLUB SERVICE

 To promote the Club’s VIT Association, including organizing social events for the VIT members.

 To develop ways for our Club to recognize vocational excellence and the practice of high ethical standards in the workplace.
-Select annual “Officer of the Year”, “Teacher of the Year”, and other vocational awards to be given as deemed appropriate.
+Select annual “Officer of the Year”, “Teacher of the Year”, and other vocational awards as deemed appropriate.

 To arrange for classification talks by our members several times during the year.
 To develop the possible concept of workplace tours for membership awareness.